 fruit away from your dog.

 This list doesn’t have foods that any reasonable pet owner would think of giving to a dog.
 It’s all about what a dog might think as food and gulps down before you know it.
-So, read this list and make sure that your dog has no access to any of these dangerous "foods" .
+So, read this list and make sure that your best friend has no access to any of these dangerous "foods" for dogs .

 All alcoholic beverages, beer, wine, whiskey, cocktails are toxic to a dog.
 Food that is cooked with alcohol included.
 All these are absolutely forbidden.
 Remember, a dog’s body is so much smaller that ours and even a little alcohol can have a toxic effect.
 The result could vary from difficulties in breathing, staggering, vomiting and diarrhea to coma and even death.

 Now, if you’re wondering "who would even consider of giving alcohol to a dog" (a reasonable question), think again.
 Accidents happen and a dog can lick the wine or beer that poured all over the floor in seconds.

 They contain a substance called Xylitol, which is also found in many sugar free products.
 It can cause a rapid drop in your dog’s blood sugar.
 Lethargy, weakness and seizures are only some of the symptoms your dog will experience.

 Coffee – Tea - Cola - Cocoa and other drinks containing caffeine.
 Also, grounds and beans of coffee.

 They all contain caffeine and large consumption of any of them can kill your dog.
 Keep your precious baby away form all that.